NBISweden/workshop-reproducible-research/docs/docker.md

     In this section we've learnt:

     * How to use `docker pull` for downloading images from a central registry.
-    * How to use `docker image ls` getting information about the images we have on our system.
+    * How to use `docker image ls` for getting information about the images we have on our system.
-    * How to use `docker run` to start a container from an image.
+    * How to use `docker run` for starting a container from an image.

 ## Building a Docker image
 <script src='https://cdnjs.cloudflare.com/ajax/libs/mathjax/2.7.2/MathJax.js?config=TeX-MML-AM_CHTML'></script>